Gangnido

-The Honil Gangni Yeokdae Gukdo Ji Do ("Map of Integrated Lands and Regions of Historical Countries and Capitals (of China)"), often abbreviated as Kangnido, is a world map created in Korea, produced by Kwon Kun and Yi Hoe in 1402.
+The Honil Gangni Yeokdae Gukdo Ji Do ("Map of Integrated Lands and Regions of Historical Countries and Capitals (of China)"), often abbreviated as Kangnido, is a world map completed by the Korean scholars Kwon Kun and Yi Hoe in 1402, during the Joseon dynasty.

-The Kangnido is one of the oldest surviving world maps from East Asia, along with the Chinese Da Ming Hun Yi Tu (ca. 1398).
-Surviving copies of both the Kangnido and the Da Ming Hun Yi Tu all bear later revisions, and the original, unrevised forms of both maps are uncertain.
-Nevertheless, the surviving copies of the Kangnido are used for inferring the original content of the 14th-century Chinese map.
+It is notably the oldest extant Korean world map, with two known copies that are both currently located in Japan.
+It is also one of the oldest surviving world maps from East Asia, along with the Chinese Da Ming Hunyi Tu (ca. 1398), which the Kangido is theorized to share at least one source with.
+Both were revised after their production, making their original form uncertain.
+Still, the surviving copies of the Kangnido can be used to infer the original content of the Chinese map.

 As a world map, it reflects the geographic knowledge of China during the Mongol Empire when geographical information about Western countries became available via Islamic geographers.
 It depicts the general form of the Old World, from Africa and Europe in the west to Japan in the east.
-Although, overall, it is less geographically accurate than its Chinese cousin, most obviously in the depiction of rivers and small islands, it does feature some improvements (particularly the depictions of Korea and Japan, and a less cramped version of Africa).
+Although, overall, it is less geographically accurate than its Chinese cousin, notably in its depiction of rivers and small islands.
+It does feature some improvements (particularly the depictions of Korea, Japan, and Africa).